shashisp/oldbolg/_posts/2014-07-11-how-to-use-django-rest-framework.md

 ---
 {% include JB/setup %}

- Django-REST-Framework(DRF) is one of the awesome of library helps you to build API's
+After [Django-REST-Framework](www.django-rest-framework.org) is one of the awesome library helps you to create REST services.

 ### Installation